-A geophysical investigation will be performed to assist in the delineation of subsurface structures (e.g., former holder structures, foundation walls, utility locations, etc.) that may be present at the site, and could influence the distribution of MGP-related material.
+A geophysical investigation will be performed to assist in the delineation of subsurface structures (e.g., former canal/Wilkeson Slip structure, foundation walls, utility locations, etc.) that may be present at the study area.
 The geophysical investigation will consist of ground penetrating radar (GPR) and electromagnetic (EM) surveys.
 These surveys will be performed following the general procedures provided below.